VictorGirard/hassio-addons/chaturbate-dvr/README.md

 ## Usage

-1. Configure the add-on with your desired settings:
+1. Install and start the add-on
-   - Set the username to monitor
-   - Choose your preferred output location
-   - Configure other options as needed
-2. Start the add-on
-3. Access the web interface through the Home Assistant add-on panel (ingress)
+2. Access the web interface through the Home Assistant add-on panel (ingress)
+3. Configure the application via the web interface:
+   - Add usernames to monitor
+   - Set recording quality and other preferences
+   - Configure filename patterns
-4. The add-on will automatically start recording when the monitored channel goes live
+4. The add-on will automatically start recording when monitored channels go live

-### Output Directory Options
+### File Storage

+- **Videos**: Saved to `/usr/src/app/videos` (mapped to Home Assistant `/share` folder)
+- **Configuration**: Stored in `/usr/src/app/conf` (mapped to Home Assistant `/config` folder)
-- **Share Folder** (`/share/chaturbate-dvr`): Accessible via Home Assistant file editor and Samba shares
+- **Access**: Files are accessible via Home Assistant file editor and Samba shares
-- **Media Folder** (`/media/chaturbate-dvr`): Integrated with Home Assistant media browser
-- **Config Folder** (`/config/chaturbate-dvr`): Stored with Home Assistant configuration
-- **Custom Path**: Specify any custom directory path (ensure proper permissions)

 ## Development